 I wasn’t attracted to the majority of women I saw, but the ones who caught my attention I had difficulty getting out of my mind.
 I am someone who feels (everything) deeply, and that relationship had filled a place in me in a way that had never been filled by any of the boys I dated.
 I wanted to experience that again.

 I soon started dating a guy I knew from work.
 This is where I was introduced to hardcore pornography.
-We started watching porn together every weekend.
+We started watching this together every weekend.
 What I didn’t realize at the time, though, was my view of women was quickly changing.
-As I continued to watch porn, I started seeing women in a very lustful way.
+As I continued, I started seeing women in a very lustful way.
 This was like adding fuel to what I had already experienced.

 Fast forward a few years, I gave my life to Jesus when I was 26 years old, and a few years later I met and married my husband.
 By that time I was no longer watching porn and was unconcerned about my past affecting my future.
 I had found an amazing Christian man I wanted to spend the rest of my life with.